 following a Merlin ground run.
 It shows fresh paintwork and a decal for sponsor BP worn off by engine runs.

 Late that year the disheartened Adelaide group accepted an offer from Stan Booker to sell him A68-1.
 The irony was that within

 weeks they learnt that their submissions and those of fellow Adelaide pilot Langdon Badger for his CAC Mustang (VH-IVI) had resulted

 in DCA reviewing their policy: a Certificate of Registration for A68-1 as VH-EMS arrived in the post.
 But it was too late.

 in the Rossair hangar at Parfield in January 1969 in protective

 covering, ready for shipping to USA.
 Today it is flying as N51WB|

 And the other five ?

-|Former Bolivian Air Force Cavalier Mk.2 at Oshkosh in July 1989.
+|A former Bolivian Air Force Cavalier Mk.2 now a Canadian warbird C-GMUS was at Oshkosh in July 1989.
 Its Cavalier construction date |

 was 12 February 1968, so this particular aircraft was too early to have had Emu Mustang parts.
 However Cavalier continued building